Schweitzer Adventure Camp

 Summer Day Camp for Kids Ages 6 - 10

-You name it, we've got it.
-Nine fun filled weeks with highlights such as hiking, crafts, chairlift rides, swimming, climbing wall, trampoline jumper, and more!
-Cost for Adventure Camp is $199 per child, per week and includes transportation from the bottom of the mountain . ($189 for Schweitzer Winter Season Passholders.)
+Schweitzer Adventure Camp consists of nine fun filled weekly sessions with highlights such as hiking, crafts, chairlift rides, swimming, climbing wall, trampoline jumper, transportation up and down from the bottom of the mountain and more!

-Each week will still have all the activities your campers have come to expect - jumping, climbing, riding the lift, hiking, swimming, etc - but new this year, we've added themes for dress up days and associated activities to keep it even more exciting!
+Each week will still have all the activities your campers have come to expect - jumping, climbing, riding the lift, hiking, swimming, etc as well as having a different theme for each week to keep it interesting and unique!
 Yes, camp is festive and exhausting and FUN!
 Keep this in mind as you plan for your kids.
-We want them to enjoy each and every day at camp and really, how many days can you spend at Disneyland before it starts to lose its magic?
-With that, please limit each camper to a max of three camp sessions so everyone can enjoy the fun!
-Thanks!

 Theme: Pirates & Mermaids

 Camp includes chairlift rides, swimming, rock climbing, trampoline jumper, hiking, and more!